Portland Harbour: Construction of harbour defences

 The initial southern breakwaters were built between 1849 and 1872; meanwhile, various defences were created to defend the harbour.
-The Verne Citadel, designed by Captain Crosman R.E., was built at Verne Hill between 1860-81: the 56 acre fortress was designed for 1000 troops and had gun emplacements facing seawards on three sides.
+The Verne Citadel, designed by Captain Crosman R.E., was built at Verne Hill between 1860 and 1881: the 56 acre (23 ha) fortress was designed for 1000 troops and had gun emplacements facing seawards on three sides.
 Below the eastern side of the citadel, East Weare Battery was built during the 1860s, along with the detention barracks East Weare Camp.
 On the end of the inner breakwater was the Inner Pierhead Fort, and on the outer breakwater the circular Breakwater Fort.
 On Weymouth's side of the harbour, the Nothe Fort was built at the end of the Nothe Peninsula, and completed in 1872.
 In 1892, the Verne High Angle Battery was built in a disused quarry near the Verne Citadel, but was decommissioned in 1906.

-As part of further defence works against the threat of torpedo attack, construction of the harbour's two northern breakwaters was carried out between 1893-1906.
+As part of further defence works against the threat of torpedo attack, the harbour's two northern breakwaters were built between 1893 and 1906.
 In 1902, additional defences were constructed, including Upton Fort at Osmington and Blacknor Fort on the western side of Portland.
-By 1903, the East Weares Rifle Range served the navy and other military soldiers on the eastern side of the island.
+By 1903, the East Weares Rifle Range served the navy and other military on the eastern side of the island.
 In 1905, the Portland Breakwater Lighthouse was erected on the southern end of northeast breakwater, where it continues to operate today.